Primož Jakopin: Early life and education

 Jakopin was born in 1949 in Ljubljana, Slovenia.
-The family lived in the village of Leskovec pri Krškem, Dolenjska region and in 1956 moved to Ljubljana.
+The family lived in the village of Leskovec pri Krškem and moved to Ljubljana in 1956.

-After a degree in technical mathematics (Numerično računanje singularnih integralov / Numerical Computation of Singular Integrals) at the University of Ljubljana in 1972, he obtained a master's degree in information sciences with the thesis Entropija imena i prezimena u Sloveniji / On entropy of first names and last names in Slovenia at the University of Zagreb in 1981 and in 1999 a Ph.D. with the thesis Zgornja meja entropije pri leposlovnih besedilih v slovenskem jeziku / Upper Bound of Entropy in Slovenian Literary Texts, again at the University of Ljubljana.
+After receiving a bachelor's degree in technical mathematics (with the thesis Numerično računanje singularnih integralov; "Numerical Computation of Singular Integrals") at the University of Ljubljana in 1972, he obtained a master's degree in information sciences with the thesis Entropija imena i prezimena u Sloveniji ("Entropy of First Names and Last Names in Slovenia") at the University of Zagreb in 1981 and in 1999 a PhD with the dissertation Zgornja meja entropije pri leposlovnih besedilih v slovenskem jeziku ("The Upper Bound of Entropy in Slovenian Literary Texts"), again at the University of Ljubljana.

 Computational linguistics

 He was a senior lecturer at the Department of Comparative and General Linguistics, Faculty of Arts, University of Ljubljana.
-His subjects of instruction are language technologies with stress on Lemmatisation.
-From 2001 to 2012 he was the Head of the Corpus Laboratory at the Fran Ramovš Institute of Slovenian Language (within the Scientific Research Centre of the Slovenian Academy of Sciences and Arts).
+His subjects of instruction are language technologies with stress on lemmatization.
+From 2001 to 2012 he was the head of the Corpus Laboratory at the Fran Ramovš Institute of the Slovenian Language (within the Slovenian Academy of Sciences and Arts Research Centre).
 He participated in a number of European projects on language resources.

-His major pieces of software: IBIS for the Digital DEC 10 mainframe computer, 1981, INES for the ZX Spectrum microcomputer, 1985, STEVE (ATARI ST, 1987-1992), EVA for DOS, 1992- and Microsoft Windows family of operating systems, 1996-, NEVA - Windows server search engine, 1999-.
-From 1992 to 1994 he supervised the transfer of the Standard Slovenian Dictionary (SSKJ) from printed to electronic version (EVA OCR, DOS version).
+His major software includes IBIS for the Digital DEC 10 mainframe computer, 1981; INES for the ZX Spectrum microcomputer, 1985; STEVE (ATARI ST, 1987-1992), EVA for DOS, 1992– and the Microsoft Windows family of operating systems, 1996–; and NEVA – Windows server search engine, 1999–.
+From 1992 to 1994 he supervised the transfer of the Standard Slovenian Dictionary (SSKJ) from the print to electronic version (EVA OCR, DOS version).
 In 1997 he wrote the first part-of-speech tagger for Slovenian texts.
-In 1999 he started an Internet text corpus, with a concordance service and linked wordform and reversed wordform frequency dictionaries.
-It is available as Nova beseda (New word).
+In 1999 he started an internet text corpus, with a concordance service and linked wordform and reversed wordform frequency dictionaries.
+It is available as Nova beseda (New Word).